EYABA12/EYABA12/README.md

 # Hi, I am Eya Ben Amor 👋

-### 👩‍💻 Junior Software Engineer (Master’s Degree) | DevOps & Full-Stack Developer | Open to national and international opportunities
+### 👩‍💻 Junior Software Engineer | DevOps & Full-Stack Developer
+### 🌍 Open to national and international opportunities
 Passionate about Web Development and DevOps culture, I have solid hands-on experience in building CI/CD pipelines, containerizing applications, and automating infrastructures.
 I also design and develop secure REST APIs using Spring Boot, following clean code principles.
 Always eager to learn, I enjoy solving problems and contributing to agile, innovative projects.

 📫 **How to reach me:**